auth0/docs/articles/extensions/delegated-admin.md

 ### Enable Connections on the Client

 When you create a new client, by default all the connections are enabled.
 This is something you want to change in this case, for security reasons.
 The approach we follow in this tutorial is to disable all connections, create a new Database Connection and enable only this one for our new client application.
-But you could do the same with an AD, ADFS, ... connection for example.
+But you could do the same with another type of connection, like AD, ADFS, and so forth.

 Navigate to the *Connections* tab and disable all the connections using the switch.